Tuesday, April 7, 2009

 Just as I launched the drizzle started again so I set a course for the strongest lift in front of the eastern face.
 Maximum height was the ideal holding pattern to ride out the wet while the rain passed by.
 Tiny beads of water quickly coated the sunglasses and basebar, both good measures of how wet the Mylar got, and a look upwards revealed beading along the leading edges.
 As the droplets coalesced and grew on the top surface the airflow deteriorated and the wing confirmed this with a diminishing performance and poor handling.
 The turns insisted on being progressively flatter, and faster, and there was an increasing margin above the usual stall speed.
 I pulled on a full arms length of VG and the subtle and increasing tendency for the nose to 'nod' disappeared.

 I eyed the full deck of grey cloud in all directions and waited for improving conditions but at the same time I already felt that inner relief tinged with euphoria, the contentment that descends the moment that last step gives a final push to launch hang glider and pilot into the air.
 I was no longer confined to the direction of a highway or the limit of a speed camera, or the authority of the police, or anyone else.
 Movement now was free and bound only by the imagination.
-Flying straight, turning, flying level, sedately, quietly soaring over the ocean remote from the strain and trappings of a land-based life.
-Finally!
+Flying straight, turning, flying level, sedately, quietly soaring over the ocean remote from the land-based life.
 Freedom.

 Gradually the rain stopped and the sky brightened-up as the cloud deck thinned.
 The glider began to dry out.
 Small cumuli could now be seen within the general cloud cover and soon waves of lift started appearing as lines of slightly darker water on the ocean surface, ‘sets’, that moved-in perpendicular to the wind direction, mild at first but increasing in strength over the next hour.
 The intermittent increase in altitude gave a stark contrast to the lower and slightly longer lulls in between the waves of lift.
 Good timing with each sweep of the instability allowed for a jump to and back from adjacent headlands north and south.
 At any one time a look out over the ocean showed three to four equally spaced, parallel lines of instability that arrived like clockwork.